SciBorgs/SciGuides/projects/intro-to-programming/Tic-Tac-Toe.md

 Make a new directory called `tic-tac-toe`.
 We'll be working in that directory.
 Make a file in `tic-tac-toe` called `Main.java`, as well as a `README.md` file.

-In the README, link [this guide](/projects/intro-to-programming/tic-tac-toe).
+In the README, link this guide (link).
 ## Board

 First off, we're going to make the tic tac toe board.
 We did something similar in Java101 (LINK), where we made a three by three 2D array, and called it a board.
 Now, we're going to make a `Board` class, from which we will be able to create `Board` objects.
 Our board class will contain a few things: